BrownCow371/BrownCow371.github.io/_posts/2019-02-11-a_deeper_understanding_of_thunk.markdown

 > The synchronous and pure flow of data through Redux’s components is well-defined with distinct, simple roles.
 Action creators create objects → objects are dispatched to the store → the store invokes reducers → reducers generate new state → listeners are notified of state updates. - Gabriel Lebec

-We use Thunk inside action creators so that our reducers remain pure functions even when the action creator is asynchronous (ie anything impure will be wrapped in thunk).
-Thunk looks at every action and if it is a function, it calls that function.
+We use Thunk inside action creators so that our reducers remain pure functions even when the action creator is asynchronous (i.e. anything impure will be wrapped in a thunk).
+The action creator is returning a function (which is pure as a reutrn value).
+Note that the invocation of that function may not be pure (like in the case of an asynchronous call to an API), but the function itself as a return value is.
+In addition to making the return value of the action creator pure, Thunk looks at every action called and if it returns a function, it calls that function (so that it doesn't have to be invoked manually).

 **Example:**